aamirbhat382/aamirbhat382/README.md

 -  Hi, I’m Aamir Hussain
-# I'm a Full-stack Software Developer and Javascript Enthusiast!
+# I'm a Full-stack  Developer
 - 👀 I’m interested in Codeing
 - 🌱 I’m currently learning Python and Javascript
 - 💞️ I’m looking to collaborate with other Developers